 By Leigh McCready, CSCS, HKC

-acac Personal Trainer Leigh McCready has put together a list of common myths that sometimes scare people away from working with a personal trainer.
+acac Personal Trainer Leigh McCready has put together a list of common myths that sometimes scare people away from personal training.
 She responds to the myths with truths that may help you decide if working with a trainer is right for you!

 Myth: All personal trainers stay in perfect shape (think 6 pack abs and glutes you can bounce a quarter off of) and eat perfectly (naked chicken and kale, anyone?)
 100% of the time.

 Actuality: Let’s face it, we’re all human – and that includes personal trainers.
 We are regular people with regular problems and limitations.
 Just because fitness is our profession doesn’t mean we don’t fall short and struggle at times.
 We may decide to go in late, skip our morning workout and spend time with our family – or simply SLEEP IN!
 I may even indulge in a second cupcake if I’m feeling feisty.
 So although we may be more aware of our diet and exercise and have more overall knowledge than the average person, we still have to work at it.
 It’s a lifestyle, and no one is perfect.
 Try not to compare yourself to others – we are all experiencing a different walk in life – just strive to do your best!
 And, true story, personal trainers often times seek personal training themselves!

 Tall Tale: Trainers just want to kick your butt – aka, make you super sore.